mtjakobczyk/dns-toolkit/README.md

 m.wp.pl.
 600	IN	CNAME	rd.wp.pl.
 rd.wp.pl.
 1460	IN	A	212.77.100.83
 ```
+CNAME record cannot be used for the zone apex record.

 ## DNS Servers (nameservers)
 We differentiate two types of DNS servers: